Ex-student charged with murder in California shooting rampage

-OAKLAND, California (Reuters) - A former nursing student was charged with murder and attempted murder on Wednesday in a shooting rampage that left seven people dead and three others wounded this week at a small, Christian college in California.
+OAKLAND, California (Reuters) - A former nursing student was charged with murder and attempted murder on Wednesday in a shooting rampage that killed seven people and wounded three others this week at a small, Christian college he once attended in California.

-The suspect in the shootings at Oakland’s Oikos University, 43-year-old One Goh, appeared in court dressed in a red jumpsuit for a brief arraignment in which the charges were read to him by a judge.
+The suspect in the shootings at Oakland’s Oikos University, 43-year-old One Goh, described by some at the school as an outsider, appeared in court in a red jumpsuit for a brief arraignment in which the charges were read to him by a judge.

-He is accused of opening fire on former classmates and staff at Oikos University on Monday in the deadliest gun violence at a U.S. college since a Virginia Tech University student killed 32 people and wounded 25 others before taking his own life in 2007.
+He is accused of opening fire on staff and former classmates at Oikos on Monday in the deadliest gun violence at a U.S. college since a Virginia Tech University student killed 32 people and wounded 25 others before taking his own life in 2007.

 After the shootings, Goh told investigators that he had gone to the school with a .45-caliber handgun and four fully loaded magazines of ammunition, according to a police “probable cause statement” filed with the charges in court.